 \section{Adapting the analysis in \cite{ABKM}}

-In principle, the setting described in Section \ref{S:4} above diverges sufficiently from that in \cite{ABKM} so that all steps in the argument require re-statement and separate proof.
+In principle, the setting described in section \ref{S:4} above diverges sufficiently from that in \cite{ABKM} so that all steps in the argument require re-statement and separate proof.
 In practice, however, many of the changes and adaptations needed are minor and straightforward.
 It therefore appears to us that little of value would be contributed by reproducing the technical parts of \cite{ABKM} in full.
-Instead, this Section is organised in a series of checks, following the logical order of the renormalisation group argument, by which our claim that essentially the same approach succeeds in our setting may be verified.
+Instead, this section is organised in a series of checks, following the logical order of the renormalisation group argument, by which our claim that essentially the same approach succeeds in our setting may be verified.
 We generally omit proofs that may be adapted from \cite{ABKM} without substantial changes or difficulty.
-Where additional hurdles arise due to our setting, we state the relevant result at its appropriate place in this Section and defer a proof to Section \ref{S:6} below.
-Our statements in this Section are accompanied by a reference to the corresponding statement of \cite{ABKM} that we are adapting to our setting and purpose.
+Our statements in this section are accompanied by a reference to the corresponding statement of \cite{ABKM} that we are adapting to our setting and purpose.